Migrating from Monolith to Microservices: A Practical Approach

 What We’d Do Differently

-Migration lessons from March 2017, after 6 months of extracting services from our monolith.
+Migration lessons from March 2017, after six months of extracting services from our production monolith.
+Stack: Python/Flask services, PostgreSQL, Consul, Prometheus, hand-rolled event bus.